OOIDA, the Teamsters support implementation of USMCA trucking provisions

 “Mexican carriers and drivers that are not held to the same licensing, inspection, vehicle, environmental, and operational regulations endanger the lives of not only professional truck drivers, but certainly the general motoring public as well,” OOIDA and the Teamsters state.

-In addition to safety issues, OODIA and the Teamsters claim that Mexican trucking companies are currently taking away jobs and profits from American drivers and motor carriers.
+In addition to safety issues, OOIDA and the Teamsters claim that Mexican trucking companies are currently taking away jobs and profits from American drivers and motor carriers.
 Since USMCA renegotiations began three years ago, OOIDA and the Teamsters worked closely with the U.S. trade representative and congressional committees.

 “We were pleased with the outcome at the table and in the implementing bill as USMCA establishes a thorough review process to restrict operating authority for Mexican-domiciled carriers and operators,” the two groups state in comments.